muratk5n/thirdwave/en/tweets/2021/week4.md

 TBH most of this stuff is not even scifi worthy.
 How many times have seen a black hole in a movie, TV show.
 "Time dilation field near it duuuude"... potentially all fking bollocks.

 ---

-You could certainly focus on QM and have some fun there but I was wondering if they were effing shite up at large scale first.. and they were.
-No big bang?
-No black holes?
-All this dark matter, dark energy stuff is in question?
-Man o man...

----